Food and Journeys®

 • Add carrots and cooked chicken, then stir to combine.

-• Pour about 5 cups of the stock from cooking the chicken earlier.
+• Pour about 5 cups of the stock from the chicken you cooked earlier.

-• Strain the achiote seeds and add the reddish liquid as well.
+• Strain the achiote seeds and add the reddish liquid.

 • Cover, boil, then simmer for 10 minutes — taste and adjust the seasoning by adding fish sauce and pepper.